alisandro/alisandro/README.md

 Feb/2023 - Present
 BACKEND DEV.
 To support the development team in order to ensure product quality and the achievement of objectives, as well as the creation of solutions in the Platinum project.
-technologies: springboot APIS sonnar junite microservices oraclesql weblogic server
+technologies: springboot APIS sonnar junite microservices oraclesql weblogic server and javascript
 ----------------------
 INFONAVIT.
 Jan/2022 - Feb/2023
 FULL STACK